-Mollie Corenman, 885 South Seventh Street, Omaha.
+Mollie Corenman, 8th South Seventh Street, Omaha.
 Red Side.
-To honor the heroes, both living and dead, our school, as well as all the schools in Omaha, have programs every year, consisting of speeches, songs and recitations.
+To honor the heroes, both living and year, consisting of speeches, songs and recitations.
 I will tell you of the program which we had in our school last Friday.
-First the sixth, seventh and eighth grades sang a song called "Memorial Day"; second, verse by an eighthgrade boy; third, all national airs by the Victrola; fourth, by the eighth grade, Lincoln's speech at Gettysburg; fifth, "Man Without a Country," by a fifthgrade girl; sixth, a poem by a boy in my room; seventh, "Battle Hymn of the Republic," by the sixth, seventh and eighth grades; eighth, a verse of the lily, rose and violet; ninth, Mr. Weller, an old soldier, spoke about the war; tenth, a president of a club talked to the children about being loyal to our country and our flag; eleventh, a little boy gave the old soldier a flag. got to tell you that the president of the club presented the children with a silken flag, which is to hang in the hall.
-The last thing on the program was the song, "America."
+First the sixth, seventh and eighth grades sang a song called "Memorial Day"; second, verse by an eighthgrade boy; third, all national airs by the Victrola: fourth, by the eighth grade, Lincoln's speech at Gettysburg; fifth, "Man Without a Country," by a fifthgrade girl; sixth, a poem by a boy in my room; seventh, "Battle Hymn of the Republic," by the sixth, seventh and eighth grades; eighth, a verse of the lily, rose and violet; ninth, Mr. Weller, an old soldier, spoke about the war; tenth, a president of a club talked to the children about being loyal to our country and our flag; eleventh, a little boy gave the old soldier a fing.
+I forgot to tell you that the president of the club presented the children with a silken flag, which is to hang in the hall.
+The last thing on the program was the song.
+"America."
 We all had a very nice time

 Prefers Baby to Doll.

-By Mary Fischer, Aged 2, 3906 Lafayette Avenue, Omaha.
+By Mary Fischer, Aged 9, 3906 Lafayette Avenue, Omahe.
 Red Side.

-Jeanette was 5 years old She was lying in her bed, when her mother told her to get ready for school.
-Jeanetta got up and was ready for school when she saw a little baby lying in her mother's bed.
-Jeanette thought it was a doll her mother was going to get her.
-Her mother said: "You will have to do without a doll a while."
+Jeanette was 5 years old.
+She was lying in her bed, when her mother told her to get ready for school.
+Jeanette got up and was ready for school when she saw a little baby lying in her mother's bed.
+Jeanette thought it was a doll her mother was going to get her, Her mother said: "You will have to do without a doll a while."

 Jeanette said: "I do not want a doll now.
 I just want to love the baby."